Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-1.md

 - A new repository must have been created.
 - **CI/CD Implementation**: The CI/CD pipeline should be established using GitHub Actions, encompassing build, test, and deployment stages effectively.
 - **Deployment Accuracy**: The application must be successfully deployed using GitHub Actions, and the chosen deployment strategy should align with the project's requirements.
-- **Code Modification**: Clear adherence to best practices are expected for any modifications made to the codebase, ensuring seamless integration of new features.

 ## Additional Resources: